santit23/hackfest2022/README.md

 #Install necessary packages
 type "pip install -r requirements.txt" in terminal

-#train the data
-type "python training.py" in terminal to train the data

 #Running the program
 type "python app.py" in terminal and follow the link http://127.0.0.1:5000